nlturner2/CS690-Project/Documentation/User.md

 1. When you click on one of the team, it will go to Team Dashboard.
 The summary of the team's project will show up as default.
 The content of the summary is from the team's README file of project repository.
 2. In the top right corner of the Team Dashboard, there is a "Home" button.
 When you click on the "Home" button, it will go back to the Home Dashboard.

 ### View Members and member notification:

 ![TeamDashboard](https://github.com/nlturner2/CS690-Project/blob/master/TeamDashboard.PNG)

 1. On the Team Dashboard, click on "Members" in the menu bar on the top of the page.
-List of all the members' github username of the team will show up in the text box below.
+List of all the members' github username of a team will show up in the text box below.
 2. on the right side of the page, a notification section will show the commit notification of team members.
 If a team member did not commit in the past number of days(based on the user's setting), a notification of "xxx(member) did not commit" will show up in the notification section.
 3. When you click on the "X" button in the top right corner of each notification, that notification will be dismissed.
 That notification will not show up until number of days(based on the user's setting).